habitat-sh/on-prem-builder/docs-chef-io/content/minio.md

 The data that Builder stores is fairly lightweight and thus the backup and DR or Warm Spare strategy is pretty straightforward.
 On-Prem Builder has two types of data that should be backed up case of a disaster:

 1. [PostgreSQL package and user metadata](./postgres.md#postgresql-data-backups)
-1. MinIO habitat artifacts (.harts)
+1. MinIO Habitat artifacts (.harts)

 Chef Habitat Builder on-prem supports only MinIO artifact repositories.